laurenqu/laurenqu.github.io/_pages/about.md

 Field: Applied Statistics

 Disclaimer: I was a TRPG player.
-I have ~50% custody of two cats named Cat 1 and Cat 2 and one kitty named Wooldridge after the famous econometrician (graphs available [here](https://laurenqu.github.io/files/Cats.md)).
+I have ~50% custody of two cats named Cat 1 and Cat 2 and one kitty named Wooldridge after the famous econometrician (notes available [here](https://laurenqu.github.io/portfolio/Cats/)).